crypticCaroline/ms1-plantfactory/README.md

 ###### Logo and Navigation Bar
 The Navigation is at the top of the webpage.
 The logo and Nav links all change colour and are highlighted when hovered.
 The nav links direct the user to the correct page of the site.
 When the logo is clicked it will take the user back to the home page.
 When the page is active the class .text-uppercase is all in Capital letters and a different colour.
 By having both these change it helps to improve the accessabilty
 When on smaller devices the nav goes underneath the logo and it centered.
-For the larger screens the nav is aligned to the right hand side of the page and is on the same line as the Logo.
+For the larger screens, the nav is aligned to the right-hand side of the page and is on the same line as the Logo.
 I used white-space:nowrap to stop the (Request a Quote) from splitting when the size of the screen in lowered.
 The colour of the nav is our 0ff-white and the text is our main green colour

 ###### Responsiveness

 As the page is scaled up and down for different screen resolutions the content stays neat.
 This has been achieved using a mixture of media queries and Bootstraps responsive columns.

 ###### Accessibility

 All images and navigations have an alt attributes or aria-label.
 This is to make the site easier to use for people with visual impairments by allowing them to navigate the site easily.
 There is high contrast used throughout the design.
-Header elements have been use in sequence so that the site makes semantic sense to screen readers.
+Header elements have been used in sequence so that the site makes semantic sense to screen readers.
 With links being consistant when hovered over.
 I have also set the font to rem so that if somone has they font settings higher for visabilty the font size will increase accordingly.

 ###### Footer

 The footer split into 3 sections.
 Opening Hours, Contact Info and Social.
-The colour used for the back ground is our main-green colour with a reduce opacity as the colour is very bold when at 100%.
+The colour used for the background is our main-green colour with a reduce opacity as the colour is very bold when at 100%.
 Theses are stacked on smaller devices and are arranged in 3 coloumns on larger devices.

 The Opening Hours includes the times the office would be open.
 The contact details offer alternative ways of getting in contact with the buisness.
-Such as Address, telephone and email.
+Such as Address, telephone, and email.
 The last section Social has links to social media sites using Icons from [Font Awesome](https://fontawesome.com/) When hovered over these change from a white colour to a different shade of green than the background.
 The social section also includes a Contact Us link that is styled as a button to premote contact to Plant Factory.

 ##### Meta data

-I have included descriptions, author and keywords into the head element to increase traffic to the website.
+I have included descriptions, author, and keywords into the head element to increase traffic to the website.
 I have also labeled each page differently so if the client has multiple tabs open it is easy to know which tab is which.

 #### Features Specific to Pages

 ###### Homepage
 * Includes a hero image reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
 * About section with information of what Plant Factory does including an image of the owner.
 On smaller devices is stacked, and in 2 columns on larger resolutions.
 * Benefits sections lists 3 benefits of having more plants in the office.
-On smaller devices this is stacked, medium devices has 2 columns and the last benefit is arranged underneath and larger devices is in 3 serperate coloumns.
+On smaller devices this is stacked, medium devices have 2 columns, and the last benefit is arranged underneath, and larger devices is in 3 serperate coloumns.
 * What we offer section is displayed stacked on smaller devices and in 2 coloumns on larger screens and offers potential clients the option of potted plants or bespoke features.
 At the bottom of the option is another link to the contact us form.

 ###### Testimonial
 * Includes a carousel at the top, paired with an overlay for text colour constrast and information of the buisness that the work was carried out for and the type of option they opted chose.
 Below the carousel is the testimonies matching the pictures above with a picture of the person giving the testimony.
-I have scaled images very large, this is because it is a showcase of the type of work the buisness has carried out.
+I have scaled images very large; this is because it is a showcase of the type of work the buisness has carried out.
 * I have staggered the testimonies on all devices.

 ##### Form
 * The Form page consists of the form and universal features only.
 * The form includes fields for the user to enter their business name and contact using - input type="text"
 * The input field for email requires the answer to be an email
-* The number has to be a number in order to be valid.
+* The number must be a number to be valid.
 * Prefernces for contact method is by use of a radio button as there is an option for both to be selected and no errors made causing potential upset to the client.
 * Options they would like to talk about is a checklist.
 This is to make sure when the form is submitted it goes to the correct team.
 * There is a - textarea - to allow the client to ask any further details.
 I have used placeholder text to encourage the user to make any further comments.
 * The submit button is large and changes colour when hovered over.
 * The form is stacked for mobile use.
-For the larger screens the radio buttons and check list appear inline.
+For the larger screens, the radio buttons and check list appear inline.
 * The labels are clear as to what should go in the field and all fields are set to required.

-I have set the form to POST with an action of "contact.php" this won't currently go anywhere as github pages is static hosting only.
+I have set the form to POST with an action of "contact.php" this will not currently go anywhere as github pages is static hosting only.

 ### Future Features

-* Nav collaspes on mobile
+* Nav collapses on mobile
 * Has a log in area where clients can chat online with memebers of the team and has the ability to share designs and discuss offers.
 * Has a form submited status to give users peace of mind that the form has been sent correctly and sends the form to Plant Factory email.
 * Create an option for businesses to buy smaller plants online with a way to make online payments.

 ## Technologies Used
-* HTML5 - Mark up language using semantic structure.
+* HTML5 - Mark-up language using semantic structure.
-* CCS3 - Casscading style sheet used to style.
+* CCS3 - Cascading style sheet used to style.
 * Gitpod.io - for writing the code for the website.
 Using the command line for commiting and pushing to Git Hub
-* GitHub - USed to keep repositive
+* GitHub - Used to host repository
 * GIT - for version control of the project.
 * Bootstrap - For responsive design/carousel - overwriten some coe within my own stylesheet
 * Google fonts - For styling the typography
 * Balsamic wireframe - To build wireframes in the design phase.
 * Font Awesome - for social media icons
 * [Am I Responsive](http://ami.responsivedesign.is/#) - Checking the responsive nature

 ## Testing